-As Europe and Britain keep discussing the many new policies that will need to be put into practice post-Brexit, one of the proposals causing a great stir is the ETIAS travel authorization - the “travel tax” as it has come to be known - that will be implemented from 2021.
+As Europe and Britain keep discussing the many new policies that will need to be put into practice post-Brexit, one of the proposals causing a great stir is the ETIAS travel authorization - the “travel tax” as it has come to be known - that will be implemented from late 2022 onwards.

 ETIAS, the European Travel Information and Authorisation System, is being developed by the European Union after an agreement between the European Parliament and European Commission.
 A control immigration system needed to be implemented in Europe similar to that of the US ESTA, Canadian eTA or Australian.

 However, the question remains what does ETIAS mean for Britons?
 Will UK citizens still be able to visit Europe post-Brexit without a visa?
 What will British nationals need to do before traveling to the Schengen Zone?